THE OUTSPOKEN TEAM

 Digital marketing officer

 After taking part in Bristol Hub’s Social Innovation Project, researching and creating a digital marketing plan for Outspoken, she was inspired by their work and the benefits it provides to parents and their families.
-She is looking forward to working with Outspoken and contributing to the development, growth and access of knowledge provided by the organisation.
+She enjoys working with Outspoken and contributing to the development, growth and access of knowledge provided by the organisation